-White Sands Camping, Hiking, and Sledding in White Sands New Mexico
+Camping, Hiking, and Sledding in White Sands New Mexico

 Disclosure: Below are some affiliate links-these are all products I highly recommend.
-I won’t make any recommendations on this page that I haven’t tested or personally used!
+I wonโt make any recommendations on this page that I havenโt tested or personally used!ย Enjoy this guide to camping, hiking, and sledding in White Sands National Park, New Mexico

-What is White Sands New Mexico?
+Guide to White Sands New Mexico

-White Sands New Mexico is the state’s second, most recently minted, National Park, comprised of hundreds of miles of stark white, gypsum sand dunes.
-This is in fact the largest gypsum dunefield in the world.
-History states that these dunefields were left behind by previously receding desert seas, most notably nearby Lake Lucero, which you can still visit today.
-Wind and water erosion have broken down the remaining gypsum into the finite granules you can hike and sled on today.
-The New Mexican wind continues to shape and shift these unique desert hills.
+White Sands New Mexico is the state’s second, most recently minted, National Park, comprised of hundreds of miles of stark white, gypsum sand dunes.ย This is in fact the largest gypsum dunefield in the world.ย History states that these dunefields were left behind by previously receding desert seas, most notably nearby Lake Lucero, which you can still visit today.ย Wind and water erosion have broken down the remaining gypsum into the finite granules you can hike and sled on today.ย The New Mexican wind continues to shape and shift these unique desert hills.

-Location: South Central New Mexico, between Alamogordo and Las Cruces
+- Location: South Central New Mexico, between Alamogordo and Las Cruces

-Hours: Open daily except for Christmas Day
+- Hours: Open daily except for Christmas Day

-Fees: entrance fees for White Sands New Mexico are $25 per vehicle
+- Fees: entrance fees for White Sands New Mexico are $25 per vehicle

-Best Time of Year to Visit: Fall – Spring
+- Best Time of Year to Visit: Fall – Spring

-Camping: there are no developed campgrounds in White Sands National Park, but you can backcountry camp.
+- Camping: there are no developed campgrounds in White Sands National Park, but you can backcountry camp.

-Pets: pets are allowed at White Sands National Park.
-Make sure they are leashed, provided water, and never left unattended in vehicles.
+- Pets: pets are allowed at White Sands National Park.ย Make sure they are leashed, provided water, and never left unattended in vehicles.

 Additional Info:

-• Also, special precautions need to be taken in light of the extreme temperatures that can exist here, especially in the summer, when day time highs can exceed 100 degrees!
-Hiking, sledding, and general exploring need to be taken with precaution in extreme temperature situations, and in fact, White Sands National Park strongly recommends not starting a hike if the temperature is 85 degrees or higher.
-Vice versa, desert temperatures can plummet when the sun goes down, which is important to keep in mind if you are planning an evening hike or an overnight White Sands camping experience!
+- Also, special precautions need to be taken in light of the extreme temperatures that can exist here, especially in the summer, when day time highs can exceed 100 degrees!ย Hiking, sledding, and general exploring need to be taken with precaution in extreme temperature situations, and in fact, White Sands National Park strongly recommends not starting a hike if the temperature is 85 degrees or higher.ย Vice versa, desert temperatures can plummet when the sun goes down, which is important to keep in mind if you are planning an evening hike or an overnight White Sands camping experience!

-• Protection against the elements comes in two crucial forms here at White Sands New Mexico: sun protection and water!
-Bring plenty of water for any planned hiking, sledding, or backcountry camping.
-Make sure to come prepared to protect against the sun, from sunscreen, to hats, to a pair of polarized sunglasses to help protect from the often extreme glare of the ivory dunes.
+- Protection against the elements comes in two crucial forms here at White Sands New Mexico:ย sun protection and water!ย Bring plenty of water for any planned hiking, sledding, or backcountry camping.ย Make sure to come prepared to protect against the sun, from sunscreen, to hats, to a pair of polarized sunglasses to help protect from the often extreme glare of the ivory dunes.

-Insider Tipvisit White Sands National Park on one of the fee free days throughout the year!
+Insider Tip:ย visit White Sands National Park on one of the fee free days throughout the year!

 Location of White Sands New Mexico

-White Sands National Park, New Mexico, is located in the southern portion of the state, in the Tularosa Basin.
-The closest major city is Las Cruces, approximately one hour away.
-Also conveniently located only a couple hours away is another desert playground found in El Paso, as well as the the other, arguably more famous, National Park in New Mexico.
-Check out a full breakdown of the best things to do in Carlsbad Caverns National Park, and check off both New Mexico National Parks in one swoop!
-The cool thing about both these National Parks is that they share a connection to the same geographical region, the Chihuahuan Desert!
+White Sands National Park, New Mexico, is located in the southern portion of the state, in the Tularosa Basin.ย The closest major city is Las Cruces, approximately one hour away.ย Also conveniently located only a couple hours away is another desert playground found in El Paso, as well as the the other, arguably more famous, National Park in New Mexico.ย Check out a full breakdown of the best things to do in Carlsbad Caverns National Park, and check off both New Mexico National Parks in one swoop!ย The cool thing about both these National Parks is that they share a connection to the same geographical region, the Chihuahuan Desert!

-Want to take your National Parks tour up one more notch and include a perfect park trifecta?
-Just south of Carlsbad Caverns National Park, is a THIRD National Park in this region, Guadalupe Mountains National Park!
+Want to take your National Parks tour up one more notch and include a perfect park trifecta?ย Just south of Carlsbad Caverns National Park, is a THIRD National Park in this region, Guadalupe Mountains National Park!ย

 Check Off All 3 of These National Parks from Your Own National Parks Checklist!

-Found in the northwestern corner of Texas, this surprisingly mountainous region is easy to add on to any visit to southern New Mexico.
-It also will add a surprising amount of diversity after the caves and sands of southern New Mexico, with a visit to some of the best high elevation hikes in Texas, including the state high point hike at Guadalupe Peak!
-No visit to this region would be complete without checking out the best of Guadalupe Mountains National Park, Texas!
+Found in the northwestern corner of Texas, this surprisingly mountainous region is easy to add on to any visit to southern New Mexico.ย It also will add a surprising amount of diversity after the caves and sands of southern New Mexico, with a visit to some of the best high elevation hikes in Texas, including the state high point hike at Guadalupe Peak!ย No visit to this region would be complete without checking out the best of Guadalupe Mountains National Park, Texas!

-Ironically enough, just a couple hour’s drive north from White Sands New Mexico, in the mountain town of Taos, lie some of the most picturesque and majestic mountains in the Southwest, residents of this state’s famed ranges.
-The tallest of these resident peaks is Wheeler Peak, the state high point of New Mexico!
+Ironically enough, just a couple hourโs drive north from White Sands New Mexico, in the mountain town of Taos, lie some of the most picturesque and majestic mountains in the Southwest, residents of this state’s famed ranges.ย The tallest of these resident peaks is Wheeler Peak, the state high point of New Mexico!

 Check out All 50 U.S. State High Points!